Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms

-We define agentic systems as a tuple $\mathcal S=(o, G)$, where $o:X,\tau\rightarrow\mathds R$ is the objective function, with $X$ being the set of tasks, e.g., natural language descriptions of programs, and $\tau$ being the trajectory, i.e., all sent messages and tool executions.
-For example, in a code generation task, this function might be chosen such that $o(x, \tau)=1$ if the generated program solves the given task $x$, and $0$ otherwise. $G=(\mathcal{A}, E)$ is a directed graph where nodes $\mathcal{A}$ represent agents and edges $E$ define the inter-agent communication structure.
-Each agent is defined by its role, model, and available tools, where the roles are defined using the system prompt. $(i,j)\in E$ indicates the ability of agent $i$ to directly communicate with agent $j$.

-We further present a general taxonomy for potential harms of agentic systems where we have identified and classified threats of these systems.
+We present a general taxonomy for potential harms of agentic systems where we have identified and classified threats of these systems.
 This taxonomy includes general categories as well as more detailed sub-categories of actions that carry a risk of real-world harm.
 The taxonomy can be found in Table~\ref{tab:taxonomy}.
-We created this taxonomy using a collection of survey papers on threats of agentic systems ~\citep{chan2023harms, khan2024security}, previous work examining individual threats~\citep{zhang2024breaking, huang2024resilience, he2025red, amayuelas2024multiagent}, real-world examples of harmful behavior~\citep{fourney2024magentic}, and our own analysis of available agentic systems.
+We created this taxonomy using a collection of survey papers on threats of agentic systems ~\citep{chan2023harms, khan2024security}, previous work examining individual threats~\citep{zhang2024breaking, huang2024resilience, he2025red, amayuelas2024multiagent}, real-world examples of harmful behavior~\citep{fourney2024magentic}, and our own analysis of available agentic systems, where we analyzed tools which are commonly used in agentic systems and examined how they are commonly misused by human adversaries.
+A version of this taxonomy with concrete examples for each sub-category can be found in Appendix~\ref{app:taxonomy}.

-\subsection{Environments and Agentic Systems}
+\subsection{Environments and agentic systems}

 Next, we present our \textbf{B}enchmark of \textbf{AD}versarial \textbf{ACT}ion\textbf{S}, \bench.
-We consider 4 unique environments covering a diverse range of potential applications, communication structures between agents, and tools.
-These environments have either been explored in previous work~\citep{hong2023metagpt, du2023mad}, or are common examples of potential applications of agentic systems in popular frameworks such as AutoGen~\citep{wu2023autogen}.
+We consider five unique environments covering a diverse range of potential applications, communication structures between agents, and tools.
+These environments have either been explored in previous work~\citep{hong2023metagpt, du2023mad,zhou2023webarena,trivedi2024appworld}, or are common examples of potential applications of agentic systems in popular frameworks such as AutoGen~\citep{wu2023autogen}.
 Each environment is defined by a set of tasks, agents, available tools, and a communication graph.
 The following is a brief description of each of the considered environments.
 All agents and the communication structure of each environment is shown in Figure~\ref{fig:environment_illustration}.
 More details, including system prompts of agents, are provided in Appendix~\ref{app:env}.